vishaalprasadsjsu/vishaal-db/README.md

 vishaalDB
 =========
-A basic relational database capable of processing basic SQL statements.
+A relational database capable of processing basic SQL statements.

 ```
 $ ./db "select * from class"